jonnysoe/comfork/README.md

 ## Background
 There is not much libraries available for Windows to use `fork` and `wait`, this is one of the key missing features when porting UNIX-based FOSS codes into Windows, especially when developing on a pure Windows platform without UNIX-compatibility environments like `WSL`, `MSYS2` or `Cygwin`.

-While threads as lightweight processes have been widely available and is the preferred approach for multi-tasking, `fork` and `wait` functions still have their values when it comes to performing tasks that may kill the main process - there are libraries that actually calls `_exit` on a spawned thread, the parent process will be exit as well.
+While threads as lightweight processes have been widely available and is the preferred approach for multi-tasking, `fork` and `wait` functions still have their values when it comes to performing tasks that may kill the main process - there are libraries that actually calls `_exit` on a spawned thread, the parent process will exit as well!

 ## Description
-This library is meant emulate the basic capabilities of `fork` and `wait`, so that it can be a drop-in header and library replacement for code bases that use these functions without being overly intrusive.
+This library is meant to emulate the basic capabilities of `fork` and `wait`, so that it can be a drop-in header and library replacement for code bases that use these functions without being overly intrusive.

 What is available right now is barebone minimal as `waitpid` only supports `0` and `>0` pids, `-1` and `<-1` range were supposed to target the process group that belongs to the specified pid where process group is not supported - they're behaving like `0` and `>0` respectively.
 The only `option` supported at the moment is `WNOHANG`.